hotngui/LViOS-Developers/README.md

 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2022-02-08 (Demystified: Codable)
+A primer on parsing JSON into Swift Objects

+My take on what I think are the "topics" that developers should pay attention to next year.
+Even if you think you are familiar with a topic you should still allocate some time to improve your knownledge and skills.

 ##### 2021-12-07 (Top 10 Important Topics for iOS Developers in 2022)
 My take on what I think are the "topics" that developers should pay attention to next year.
 Even if you think you are familiar with a topic you should still allocate some time to improve your knownledge and skills.